 For the town plat in 1906, the first name selected was Maynard.
 However, a railroad foreman preferred to name it for Tom Nunn, a local homesteader who saved a train by flagging it down after he discovered a bridge on fire about a mile north of Pierce.
 The town of Nunn was incorporated in 1908 and, as of 2009, agriculture remains the primary economic force in the surrounding community of approximately 470 residents.
 The High Plains Historical Society maintains the Northern Drylanders Museum in Nunn.

-For Nunn pre-searched real estate please select the property search tab to the right then scroll down to the Asset/Infrastructure tab below the map
+For Nunn pre-searched real estate please select the property search tab to the right.

 - Retail Climate/